 A limited company in China owned by non-Chinese identity is called a Wholly Foreign Owned Enterprise.
-The short form WFOE or often called WOFE as it is more easy to say.
-Is a Limited liability company under Chinese Law and wholly owned by the foreign investor(s).
-When China’s entried into the WTO, a 100% ownership gradually was introduced.
+The short form WFOE or often called WOFE as it is easier to say.
+It’s a Limited liability company under Chinese Law and wholly owned by the foreign investor(s).
+When China’s entry into the WTO, 100% ownership gradually was introduced.

 1. WFOE Categories